Naresh Pandey Chakor

-Dr. Naresh Pandey Chakor (3 January 1938 – 14 November 2015) was a pre-eminent Indian litterateur, editor, poet, and cultural activist from Bihar, renowned as a foundational figure and an "epoch-making warrior" (युगांतरकारी योद्धा) of the Angika language and its literary movement.
-His most enduring contribution was the continuous publication and editing of the Angika monthly magazine 'Ang Madhuri' for 46 years.
+Dr. Naresh Pandey Chakor (3 January 1938 – 14 November 2015) was an Indian litterateur, editor, poet, and cultural activist from Bihar, India.
+He participated in the Angika language movement, publishing and editing the Angika monthly magazine 'Ang Madhuri' for 46 years.

 Early life and education

 Naresh Pandey was born on 3 January 1938 in the village of Devdha, located approximately 15 kilometers south of Sultanganj in the Bhagalpur district of Bihar.
-He hailed from a humble farming family.
 His father was Shri Chandramohan Pandey, and his mother was Smt.
 Prajavati Devi.

-He received his early education in village and nearby schools.
-He pursued his higher studies at TNJ College under Bhagalpur University.
+He received his early education in his village and nearby schools, pursuing higher education at Bhagalpur University.

-Professional career and activism
+Career

 Government service

-In 1963, Pandey began his professional career with the government, joining the Bihar State Khadi Gramodyog Board, Patna, as a Statistical Officer (सांख्यिकी पदाधिकारी).
+In 1963, Pandey began his professional career in the government, joining the Bihar State Khadi Gramodyog Board, Patna, as a Statistical Officer (सांख्यिकी पदाधिकारी).
 He served in this capacity until his retirement in 1996.